03-Andrew/SubwaySurf/README.md

 - Ensure you have **good lighting** for accurate pose detection.
 - Works best when you sit or stand in front of your webcam with minimal background clutter.
 - For Mac users, sometimes you may need to give **camera permissions** to Terminal.
+You also need to allow your code editor or ide to have control over your computer.
+  - In settings go to Privacy and Security -> accessibility -> enable ide/code editor

 ---